dr-ebee/ex8-code-replacement-drill/README.md

                                          Commit message can be "comment"

     c) Below the comment you made, write code that does that job.

+    d) Check that your new version of the program still runs the same way as the original.

         → For turning in the assignment: Make a commit that has both the comment and the code Commit message can be "code"